isomerpages/moe-crescentgirlssch/_sec-1-registration/Frequently Asked Questions.md

 <ol start="6" data-tight="true" class="tight">
 <li>
 <p>If you have further questions or wish to find out more about Crescent,
-you can start a conversation with our chatbot <a href="Have a question or wish to find out more about Crescent?
-Our chatbot can help!
-Simply scan the code or use this link to start a conversation with our chatbot and get the information that you require!" rel="noopener nofollow" target="_blank">here</a> and get the information that you require.</p>
+you can start a conversation with our chatbot <a href="https://for.edu.sg/cgsfaqbot" rel="noopener nofollow" target="_blank">here</a> and get the information that you require.</p>
 </li>
 </ol>
 <h4><strong>Full Subject-Based Banding (Full SBB) for Secondary 1 Parents</strong></h4>